 What about my child’s bones and muscles?

-Swap Cow’s Milk for Flax Milk
+Swap Cow’s Milk for Pea Milk

 Swap Dairy Mac & Cheese for Cashew-Based Sauce

 Skip the blue box and treat your child (and yourself) to a homemade pot of mac & cheese using cashews to replicate a creamy, cheesy base.
 Just like the box, this recipe requires minimal ingredients, and you can make it in a flash.
 This recipe contains almost 30 grams of protein and 13 grams of fiber in one serving!
+Alternatively, check out these dairy-free boxed options—just add nondairy butter and milk: Modern Table, Daiya, Annie’s Vegan Mac, and Pastabilities Vegan Organic Mac ‘N Cheese.

-Swap Chocolate Milk for Chocolate Oat Milk
+Swap Chocolate Milk for Chocolate Pea or Oat Milk

 Oat milk is chocolatey and super creamy but without the excess sugar of chocolate-flavored cow’s milk.
 Our favorite brand is Oatly, which is available at Whole Foods and other specialty stores.
 It contains 25% of daily calcium, 50% daily vitamin B12, 20% of daily vitamin D, and 11% daily fiber.
 Now that’s balanced nutrition.